4 Symptoms of a Bad Differential (and What Caused It)

 #3 – Irregular or Expedited Tire Wear

-A faulty rear differential can also be the source of irregular or expedited tire wear.
+A faulty rear differential can also be the source of unusual tire wear.
 This accelerated wear stems from the fact that tires tend to be scooted across the pavement, rather than spun at varying speeds when a differential is compromised.

 What Does a Differential Do?